sambev/reporterapp-summary/README.md

-summe
+ReporterApp Summary
 =====

 Summarize exported json reports from the ReporterApp.

-Usage should be as simple as: `./summe exported-report.json`
+Usage should be as simple as: `./summarize exported-report.json`

-This script will parse the full report and return summarized data that should look like this:
+This script will parse the full report and write summarized data in json format.
+The data is structed like this:

 Tokens | Yes/No | Location | Mutliple Choice | People:
 ```json